404src/exocore/_articles/ccna-summary.md

     - used from global config mode or vlan config mode.
     - by default, switches are configured for VTP server mode.

+NAT
+- show ip nat translations
+    - shows protocol, inside global IP, inside local IP, outside local IP, outside global IP

+IPV4 static routes
+- ip route (**destination network ip address**) (**subnet mask**) (**next-hop ip address**)
+- ip route (**destination network ip address**) (**subnet mask**) (**exit-interface**)
+- show ip route / show ipv6 route
+    - Local host routes are marked with an **L**
+    - IPv4 addresses that are manually configured with a /32 mask are considered to be connected addresses and are marked wtih a **C**
+    - Routes that are marked with an O are OSPF routes
+    - Routes that are marked with D are EIGRP routes
+    - OSPF an EIGRP are considered network routes
+    - Routes that are marked with an S are static routes.
+Normal static routes have an AD of 1
+    - AD is the first number in the brackets, the second number is metric [AD/metric]
+    - A static route with a modified AD is called a floating static route and is often used as a backup route in case the primary route goes down.
+    - Routers marked with a (\*) in the output are default routes.
+A static default route can be configured by issuing the *ip route 0.0.0.0 0.0.0.0* (**next-hop-IP** OR **interface**) command. **S\*** indicates a static default route.

 IPv6
 - ipv6 enable